TactHex: The Tacthexing

 Diplomacy: Players are allowed and encouraged to form alliances.
 One of the cornerstones of the game are diplomatic relations, negotiations, alliances and betrayals.
 Players are freely allowed to trade resources, armies, strongholds, and favors.
 Deals should not be made involving out-of-game goods or services.
 Under no circumstances will the GM of the game enforce an agreement between players.

-Leaders: Leaders; Rulers and Warlords, can be stacked with an army for their protection and can often confer a bonus to that army.
-Only one leader may stack with a given army at a time.
-If the army is destroyed the stacked leader is usually destroyed as well.
-Leaders can also act as a one-man army, with well specialized Leaders packing far more of a punch than the most advanced armies.
+Heroes: Heroes can be stacked with an army for their protection and can often confer a bonus to that army.
+Only one Hero may stack with a given army at a time.
+If the army is destroyed the stacked hero is usually destroyed as well.
+Heroes can also act as a one-man army, with well specialized heroes packing far more of a punch than the most advanced armies.

-Each player starts the game with one Ruler who leads his or her kingdom and three Warlords.
+Each player starts the game with one Ruler who leads his or her kingdom and three Heroes.
 The Ruler can cast powerful spells, fight entire armies by himself, or tip the odds of battle in his favor.
 The Ruler is an extremely powerful unit, however, If your Ruler is destroyed, you lose the game.
-The Warlords have access to many of the same abilities as the Ruler, but are not quite as powerful.
-Rulers and Warlords are created with the character creation rules.
+The Heroes have access to the same abilities as the Ruler, but are not quite as powerful.
+Rulers and Heroes are created with the character creation rules.

 Combat: If two opposing units occupy the same hex they may engage in combat.
 Combat is resolved by rolling three ten sided dice (3d10) for your attack and for your defense.
 You add any modifiers to both values.
 Your opponent’s unit has done the same.
 For each unit the defense value is subtracted from the attack value.
 If it remains positive HP is reduced by that amount.
 If both units are still alive combat continues in this fashion until one or both have been destroyed.

-Prey: Some units have an attribute called Prey.
+Slayer: Some units have an attribute called Slayer.
 With this will be listed that unit’s prey.
-If a unit with this attribute deals even a single point of damage to their prey it is dealt an additional 15 damage.
-The terms predator and prey are used to describe the relationship these units have.
+If a unit with this attribute gains a +5 Bonus to attacks against it’s Prey.
+The terms Slayer and prey are used to describe the relationship these units have.

 Stats: Each unit has a set of stats.
 Attack and defense are added to the dice roll.
 HP is the maximum health of a unit.
 Move is the maximum distance a unit can travel with a move action.
 Fly allows the unit to use the Fly action and denotes the maximum distance a unit can travel with it.
 Range allows a unit to use the Ranged attack action and denotes the maximum reach of this attack.
 Prey denotes this unit’s prey, if any.